Academic Calendar

 3 Credits Weekly (3-0-0)

 In this course, students examine the laws of evidence related to both criminal and civil trials and to administrative proceedings.
-Drawing upon the Canada Evidence Act and other selected statutes, students explore the ways in which these acts and statutes influence civil, criminal and administrative procedures.
-Students compare the discovery process in civil proceedings with criminal matters and review the powers of search and seizure, the rules related to statements, admissions and confessions, and the laws that govern the presentation of evidence in court.
+Drawing upon the Canada Evidence Act and other selected statutes, students explore the ways in which these acts and statutes influence civil, criminal, and administrative procedures.
+Students compare the discovery process in civil proceedings with criminal matters and review the powers of search and seizure; the rules related to statements, admissions, and confessions; and the laws that govern the presentation of evidence in court.

 Prerequisites: PSSC 121.